Planning Agents on an Ego-Trip: Leveraging Hybrid Ego-Graph Ensembles for Improved Tool Retrieval in Enterprise Task Planning: Methodology

 \subsubsection{Re-Ranking Retrieved Tools}

-\texttt{llama-3.2-nv-rerankqa-1b-v2}\footnote{\url{https://build.nvidia.com/nvidia/llama-3_2-nv-rerankqa-1b-v2/modelcard}} to re-rank the initially retrieved tools.
-The model takes as input the user query and each retrieved tool, and outputs a relevance score for each.
-We then retain the \textit{top-10} tools with the highest scores as the final output for a given user query.
+The \texttt{llama-3.2-nv-rerankqa-1b-v2}\footnote{\url{https://build.nvidia.com/nvidia/llama-3_2-nv-rerankqa-1b-v2/modelcard}} re-ranking model is used to re-rank the initially retrieved set of tools.
+The model takes as input the user query and each retrieved tool and outputs a relevance score for each.
+We retain the \textit{top-10} tools with the highest scores as the final output for a given user query.\\ An end-to-end example, along with a sample graph snippet, is provided in Appendix under section \ref{sec:complete_example}.